leebear1/Hydar/README.md

 Hydar- If you say "hydar", Hydar reacts with the hydar emoji

+Silly- If you say "silly", Hydar reacts with the silly emoji

 /Crop- If you use /crop, Hydar replies with "Hydar knows the best crop is cacti :D"

 /Bing- If you use /bing, Hydar replies of a gif of bing chilling